 Overview: The article covers important data security measures for your business to protect business data.

-Staring from business planning and setup you do a lot of work, it takes countless days and night to put your creative thought and ideas to work.
+Starting from business planning and setup you do a lot of work, it takes countless days and nights to put your creative thought and ideas to work.

-I do understand what a person has to go through initial business setup, it requires research, pre-planning, investment and technology to execute your ideas, shaping your idea to a fruitful business is what your main goal.
+I do understand what a person has to go through the initial business setup, it requires research, pre-planning, investment, and technology to execute your ideas, shaping your idea into a fruitful business is your main goal.

-But how would you react if your established business vanishes in few days due to a data and security breach?
+But how would you react if your established business vanishes in few days due to a data and security breach or weak Internet security?

 While you invest in building your business and customer database you might miss focusing on data security measures to secure your business from cyber attacks.